uq-eresearch/miletus/README.md

     sudo cp ./foreman/miletus-bluepill.init /etc/init.d/miletus
     sudo service miletus start

 To configure feeds and lookup services once running, go to `/admin/`.
+The default username is `admin@example.com`, and password is `password`. *You are strongly advised to change both of these after you log in.*

+The OAI-PMH output feed can be found at `/oai`.

 ### Production & SSL